AndrewEllis93/Print-Tuning-Guide/README.md

          ![](/Images/ZDrift.png)

+        It's not ideal, but just get into a routine - start the heat soak from your phone when you wake up.

         There *are* ways around this - specifically by using gantry backers in combination with software-based frame thermal expansion compensation, but that is a rabbit hole well outside the scope of this guide.